PHSI-supplements/labs/lab-templates/ListLab/doc/07-linked-list-overview.md

 ### Definitions

-In *list.h*, we use a forward declaration to make the code in *sorted_word_entries.c* aware of the types.
+In *list.h*, we use a forward declaration to make the code in *sorted-word-entries.c* aware of the types.

 ```c
 typedef struct list_definition list_t;